New Web Resources

 ReThink: Shark Tank | http://www.rethinkwords.com/whatisrethink

-Free resources featured on Shark Tank, It is an application that students can put on their phone/tablets and helps them think twice before engaging in bullying behavior.
-From psychological point of view, it helps with impulse control, allowing students to engage in de-escalation activities before engaging in cyberbullying.
-It is a free resources for students and schools.
+Shark Tank features free resources.
+One such resource is an application that students can put on their phones or tablets to help them think twice before engaging in bullying behavior.
+From a psychological point of view, it helps with impulse control, allowing students to engage in de-escalation activities before engaging in cyberbullying.
+It is a free resource for students and schools.

 SEL resource finder: Shelley Hymel | http://www.selresources.com/sel-resources/

-A free database that helps educators find resources to improve school climate through social emotional learning.
-It is based on a data-driven process: Learning, Application, and Assessment.
+This free database helps educators find resources to improve school climate through social-emotional learning.
+It is based on a data-driven learning, Application, and Assessment process.